 There are also some great loop-based DAWs that, while not ideal for live performances, make it easy to assemble creative remixes in the studio.
 Some of the top names are Acid Pro, Fruity Loops and Reason.

-For lots more information on music mixing, music recording and related topics, check out the links on the next page.
+For lots more information on music mixing, music recording and related topics, check out the links below.